-Medicaid beneficiaries who have been assigned to a designated pharmacy are required to receive all pharmacy services from the selected pharmacy provider.
+Medicaid members who have been assigned to a designated pharmacy are required to receive all pharmacy services from the selected pharmacy provider.
 All claims from other pharmacies will be denied.

-Medicaid beneficiaries who are restricted to a primary Durable Medical Equipment (DME) dealer must receive all DME and prosthetic and orthotic appliances from the DME provider.
+Medicaid members who are restricted to a primary Durable Medical Equipment (DME) dealer must receive all DME and prosthetic and orthotic appliances from the DME provider.

-All primary pharmacy providers must maintain a patient profile for each restricted Medicaid beneficiary.
-The profile must contain, at a minimum, the beneficiary's name, and the date the drugs or supplies were dispensed.
+All primary pharmacy providers must maintain a patient profile for each restricted Medicaid member.
+The profile must contain, at a minimum, the member's name, and the date the drugs or supplies were dispensed.
 These profiles must be made readily available to the New York State Department of Health or its agents, upon request.

-When a Medicaid beneficiary is restricted to an ordering practitioner (physician, clinic, inpatient hospital and/ or dentist), all pharmacy services must be ordered by the primary medical provider (clinic or MD) with the Medicaid beneficiary's restriction type.
+When a Medicaid member is restricted to an ordering practitioner (physician, clinic, inpatient hospital and/ or dentist), all pharmacy services must be ordered by the primary medical provider (clinic or MD) with the Medicaid member's restriction type.

 A primary physician or primary clinic is responsible for providing all medical care to the restricted recipient, either directly or through referral of such recipient to another medical provider for appropriate services.
 If the primary provider refers the Medicaid restricted recipient to another provider for services, the primary provider's Medicaid identification number must be used in the referring field in order to bill for those services.
-When dispensing medications prescribed by the 'referred' provider, the pharmacy must enter the primary provider's Medicaid identification number in the referring field in order to be primary provider.
+When dispensing medications prescribed by the 'referred' provider, the pharmacy must enter the primary provider's Medicaid identification number to be primary provider's Medicaid identification in the referring field in order to bill for those services.
+When dispensing medications prescribed by the 'referred' provider, the pharmacy must enter the primary provider's Medicaid identification number in the referring field in the pharmacy claim.

-Medicaid beneficiaries may have durable medical equipment restrictions separate from pharmacy restrictions.
+Medicaid members may have durable medical equipment restrictions separate from pharmacy restrictions.